 Visual Arts Nova Scotia announces the return of the En Route Artist Talk Series bringing national and international visiting artists to different areas of the province this Spring and Summer.
-VANS presents artist talks starting with Gráinne McHugh in Wolfville and and Jennifer Angus in Yarmouth, then JJ Lee in Halifax.
+VANS presents artist talks starting with Gráinne McHugh in Wolfville, followed by Jennifer Angus in Yarmouth, then JJ Lee in Halifax.
 These free presentations are offered in collaboration with Art Galleries and Artist-run Centers across Nova Scotia as part of the third En Route Artist Talk Series, which aims to enhance existing programming and broaden contemporary art conversations.

 Gráinne McHugh artist talk at Harvest Gallery

 462 Main Street, Wolfville, NS

 1pm on Saturday, April 29, 2017

 Jennifer Angus artist talk at the Art Gallery of Nova Scotia Western Branch